πŸ’‡β€β™€οΈ Hairdressing Courses with Certificates | Government-Supported & Paid Training

 3️⃣ Prepare Documents: ID, proof of education (some programs do not require a high school diploma).

-4️⃣ Apply for Aid: Options include FAFSA, state training grants, or employer sponsorship.
+4️⃣ Apply for Aid: Options include state training grants, or employer sponsorship.

 5️⃣ Start Learning: Complete coursework and practical training, then pass the state exam to receive a licensed hairstylist certificate.